 Remove all the food if you are going for a month or more.
-If your refrigerator is equipped with an automatic ice maker, turn off the water supply to the ice maker at least one day ahead.
+Turn off the water supply to the ice maker at least one day ahead.
 When the last load of ice drops, turn off the ice maker.
 Make sure all ice is dispensed out of mechanism.

-Unplug the refrigerator and clean it ... rinse well and dry.
-Tape rubber or wood blocks to the tops of both doors ... keeping them open far enough for air to get in.
+Unplug the refrigerator.
+Clean it, rinse well and dry.
+Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
 This will keep odor and mold from building up.